-S. Basis of Auditing Investigation No. Difference

-1. Meaning Auditing relates to the independent examination of financial information of any entity, when such an examination is conducted with a view to express an opinion. systematic, critical and special examination of the records of the business for a specific purpose.
-2. Scope Audit covers all factual assertions in the financial statements to ascertain their truth and fairness. the period or area to be 3.
-Object The object of an audit is to critically examine the financial statements and report on the truth & fairness of assertions. ascertaining certain facts such as fraud, tax liability, 4.
-Coverage Auditing is a routine exercise for generally an accounting year.
-5. Purpose To enhance the degree of confidence of intended users in the financial statements.
+S. Basis of Auditing Investigation No. Difference 1.
+Meaning Auditing relates to the independent examination of financial information of any entity, when such an examination is conducted with a view to express an opinion. systematic, critical and special examination of the records of the business for a specific 2.
+Scope Audit covers all factual assertions in the financial statements to ascertain their truth and fairness. regards the period or 3.
+Object The object of an audit is to critically examine the financial statements and report on the truth & fairness of assertions. ascertaining certain facts such as fraud, tax

+4. Coverage exercise for generally an 5.
+Purpose accounting year.
+To enhance the degree of confidence of intended users in the financial statements.
 6. Appointment Auditor may be appointed by the owners or shareholders.
-7. Procedure The audit is conducted in accordance with the Generally Accepted Auditing Procedure. extended auditing owners e.g. shareholders.

-8. Approach Investigator starts his work with suspicion & collects evidence to either confirm or dispel that suspicion.
+Investigator may be appointed by the owners or management or even third parties.
+7. Procedure The audit is conducted in accordance with the Generally Accepted Auditing Procedure. extended auditing 8.
+Approach Auditor is skeptical and not suspicious.
+Investigator starts his work with suspicion & collects evidence to either confirm or dispel that suspicion.
 9. Evidence Audit evidence is persuasive.
 Investigator relies on conclusive.
-10. Test checking or sample checking is allowed.
+Extent of checking Test checking or sample checking is allowed.
 In investigation parti- cularly to detect frauds, test checking may not be advisable.
 It may be necessary to check 100%.

-Auditor reports to
+Report Auditor reports to the owners e.g. shareholders. . .